 Featuring two powerhouse performances from Willem Dafoe and the internet's favourite boyfriend, Robert Pattinson, The Lighthouse follows two lighthouse keepers who attempt to maintain their sanity while living on a remote island.
 It's a challenging watch (as most psychological horrors are), but it's almost two hours of filmmaking that you won't easily forget.

-If you've ever wanted to be confused about your sexuality, just watch Bill Skarsgård star as the infamous Pennywise in 2017's rendition of IT.
-Stephen King's story is pretty much folklore by now, but the 2017 film manages to capture IT's quintessential creepiness without compromising on its childhood charm.
+It doesn’t get much more unsettling than Bill Skarsgård star as the infamous Pennywise in 2017's rendition of It.
+Stephen King's story is pretty much folklore by now, but the 2017 film manages to capture It's quintessential creepiness without compromising on its childhood charm.

 It's hard to pick which rendition of The Invisible Man comes out on top — the classic horror found in the 1933 film with a particular emphasis on its monster, or the 2020 version which approaches the concept from a psychological thriller standpoint.
 Whichever path you choose to walk down, you're going to meet a freaky, violent villain that enjoys tormenting his victims.